antonio/docnmock/README.md

 * Pass headers to example
 * Resource validation and rake tasks to validate the API (say you are missing parameters in your resources, for instance)
+* Refactor specs, I am pretty sure that there are some shared examples hidden there.